refinery-platform/heatmap-scatter-dash/README.md

                         to 500.
   --cluster_rows        For the heatmap, hierarchically cluster rows.
   --cluster_cols        For the heatmap, hierarchically cluster columns.
+  --colors {greys,blue-white-red,blue-black-red,blue-yellow,red-yellow}
-  --colors {greys}      Color scale for the heatmap.
+                        Color scale for the heatmap.
 Defaults to grey scale.
   --reverse_colors      Reverse the color scale of the heatmap.
   --port PORT           Specify a port to run the server on.
 Defaults to 8050.